// section 1

 1.6 · AI safety for business owners: hallucinations, guardrails, when NOT to use AI.

 The honest map of risk.
 What hallucination actually means, why a confident-but-wrong answer costs you money, where to put hard guardrails, and the five tasks you should never let AI handle on its own.
 Skip the doom narrative.
-Read this and ship safely.
+Read this and deploy safely.

 // section 2